Cyber Security During Covid-19 Pandemic

 There is no doubt that we are all doing our best to navigate these uncharted and often murky waters during this global crisis.
 Businesses, to protect their workers and by government mandate, have allowed employees to work from home.
 The move towards working remotely coupled with the fact that cyber attackers have become very good at exploiting local and global vulnerabilities in times of crisis have given rise to various new cyber-attacks.
 Review the information from Insurance Business America and please reach out with any cyber concerns that you have.
-We are here to answer your questions on whether cyber liability is right for your business.
+We are here to answer your questions on whether cyber liability insurance is right for your business.

 Security and tech experts have warned that hackers are now resorting to emails and apps claiming to provide information on the COVID-19 outbreak to fool victims into installing malware on their devices.
 What should you be aware of with cybersecurity?

 According to information security provider ZScaler, hackers have been preying on people’s fears of the coronavirus by creating apps with features too good to be true.
 One such fake app claims to notify users as soon as anyone infected with the virus is nearby.
 The app actually locks the victim’s phone and demands for a ransom to lift the encryption.

 “There are also apps that tell you where you can go and buy an N-95 mask.
-These are all hoaxes – the moment a user downloads such an app it will corrupt your smartphone or laptop and may ask for a ransom to unlock it,” Sudip Banerjee, the director of transformation strategy in Asia-Pacific and Japan at ZScaler, told ETtech.
+These are all hoaxes – the moment a user downloads such an app it will corrupt your smartphone or laptop and may ask for a ransom to unlock it,” Sudip Banerjee, the director of a transformation strategy in Asia-Pacific and Japan at ZScaler, told ETtech.

 Another security company, Lookout, found that another application is essentially a copy of the legitimate coronavirus tracker maintained by Johns Hopkins University – only this copy has trojan malware.